John McIntosh (footballer, born 1943): Career

 McIntosh was a ruckman and played with Claremont from 1962 to 1969, winning their best and fairest award twice.
 He represented Western Australia 18 times at interstate football and was All Australian in 1966 and 1969.
 In the 1966 Hobart Carnival, he was awarded the Simpson Medal.
 He was a key member to their 1964 WANFL premiership win over East Fremantle; a year later, he finished third in the 1965 Sandover Medal behind Barry Cable and eventual winner Bill Walker.

 In 1970, he was lured to Victoria to join St Kilda and had an outstanding debut season, finishing equal 5th in the Brownlow Medal count.
-In 1971, he finished equal 2nd, missing out on the Brownlow by three votes to teammate Ian Stewart.
+In 1971, he finished equal 2nd, missing out on the Brownlow by three votes to former Saints teammate Ian Stewart, then playing with Richmond.
 In the 1971 semi-final against Hawthorn, he badly injured his left knee and was unable to play in the Grand Final.
 Further damage to his knee in the fourth game of the 1972 season saw him announce his retirement from football at the age of 28.

 McIntosh averaged 0.77 Brownlow medal votes per VFL game over the course of his career, which, as of the conclusion of the 2022 AFL season, places him 16th on the all-time list for players who polled more than 30 votes.
 Only three Western Australian players in history have averaged more votes per game in the VFL.
 In 2004, he was inducted into the WA Football Hall of Fame.